brightway-lca/brightway2-parameters/README.rst

 Brightway2 parameters
 =====================

 Library for storing, validating, and calculating with parameters.
+Designed to work with the Brightway2 life cycle assessment framework, but should work for other use cases.

+Compatible with Python 2 & 3.

 Approach: